jlevy/lft/lft.md

 A similar thing is true for unit tests.
-While people often knew that unit tests were a good practice, the fact that they are now quick to write with LLMs *and* they then benefit LLMs in writing code with fewer bugs has driven to a rapid increase in their use.
+While people often knew that unit tests were a good practice, the fact that they are now quick to write with LLMs *and* they then benefit LLMs in writing code with fewer bugs has driven a rapid increase in their use.

 <div class="boxed-text">